Mortimer333/Xeno/README.md

 ## Replacing native functions

 Xeno methods are placed higher then functions in call tree.
-If you want to replace native php function with your own you just add method with the same name.
+If you want to replace native php function with your own just add method with the same name.

 ### Example
 ```php